Skip to content

 Get curious about other options.
 Even if you feel sure that your manager wants you back in the office to satisfy her control issues, it is helpful to consider other options.
 Why else could this situation be happening?
 What are other potential reasons for someone’s behavior?
 Exploring two to three other causes of a challenging situation puts you in a position to counteract your own attribution bias.
 That could change your mind about how to address the issue at hand, and in the future.

 Do your research.
-Once you have defined your own thinking and considered other options, conducting research can help us identify solutions or opportunities.
+Once you have defined your own thinking and considered other options, conducting research can help you identify solutions or opportunities.
 In this age of never-ending information, identifying accurate and reliable sources of information can be challenging.
 Our global COVID-19 experience has shown us the ways an advanced field like scientific research can be misunderstood, misconstrued, and misrepresented.
 Academic and scholarly sources of information are important primary sources of research.
 Searching for research reviews or summaries can help us understand complicated topics by getting an overview of existing research.

 So, maybe your boss got some significant feedback from your colleagues about how they want a structured office environment.
-Maybe the friend that tipped heavily is trying to impress the group he’s dining with.
+Maybe the friend who tipped heavily is trying to impress the group he’s dining with.
 Identifying these moments allows us to practice tackling our own attribution biases.

 The Reboot Foundation is dedicated to supporting efforts by individuals and organizations to better integrate critical thinking into our daily lives.
 By learning about our biases and how to combat them with critical thinking skills, we open up opportunities to better understand ourselves, each other, and the systems we operate within – all ultimately in service of making better decisions that advance opportunity.

-Helen Lee Bouygues is the president of the Reboot Foundation
+By Helen Lee Bouygues, President of the Reboot Foundation